MARKET PULSE-Oracle, Guess, Jabil Circuit, Apple, HP

 ** JABIL CIRCUIT INC, Wednesday close $19.48, down 4.5 pct after market

 The contract electronics maker forecast third-quarter results that fell short of Wall Street expectations as its largest customer Apple gets ready for product transitions.

 ** IHS INC, Wednesday close $109.29

-The publisher of Jane's Defence Weekly reported higher-than-expected first-quarter revenue on a 13 percent rise in subscription income, but said customers continued to delay spending decisions on its non-subscription services.
+The publisher of Jane's Defence Weekly posted higher quarterly revenue on a 13 percent rise in subscription revenue.

 ** AMERICAN REALTY CAPITAL PROPERTIES INC, Wednesday close $14.66